Anand-86/todo-app2/README.md

-# todo-app2
+## Todo App Tutorial.

 This is a second To-do list app.
+It is a tutorial by Brad Traversy with the CSS changed.

+## Tech Used

+⚡️ React.js
+⚡️ Javascript
+⚡️ CSS3
+⚡️ HTML/5